Lanczos algorithm for lattice QCD matrix elements: Introduction

 Lattice QCD calculations often involve the extraction of hadronic matrix elements from simultaneous analysis of hadronic two- and three-point correlation functions (correlators).
 This analysis task underlies the calculation of many different quantities of physical interest including form factors, parton distribution functions (PDFs), and generalizations thereof like generalized parton distributions (GPDs) and transverse-momentum distribution PDFs (TMDs)~\cite{Cichy:2018mum,Ji:2020ect,Constantinou:2022yye,Gao:2024pia}.
 However, presently standard methods may produce unreliable results~\cite{Jang:2019vkm,Gupta:2021ahb,Gupta:2024krt} due to a combination of excited-state contamination (ESC)~\cite{Gupta:2017dwj,RQCD:2019jai,Jang:2023zts,Gupta:2023cvo,Barca:2024sub} and exponentially decaying signal-to-noise ratios (SNR)~\cite{Parisi:1983ae,Lepage:1989hd}.
 Analysis techniques which address these issues are a topic of active research~\cite{Jang:2019vkm,Gupta:2021ahb,Gupta:2024krt}, but obtaining full control over all sources of uncertainty remains challenging for many quantities of physical interest.

 Spectroscopy---the extraction of finite-volume energy levels from analysis of hadronic two-point correlation functions---is hindered by the same issues as matrix-element extractions, i.e.~ESC and decaying SNR, and methods to improve these issues can be useful in both contexts.
 There has been extensive work to develop improved spectroscopy methods less susceptible to ESC and which offer bounds on systematic uncertainties---notably approaches based on generalized eigenvalue problems (GEVP) that provide one-sided variational bounds on energy level systematic uncertainties~\cite{Fox:1981xz,Michael:1982gb,Luscher:1990ck,Blossier:2009kd,Fleming:2023zml}, which have already been adapted to matrix-element calculations~\cite{Blossier:2009kd,Aubin:2011zz,HadStruc:2021wmh,Barca:2024sub,Bulava:2011yz,Barca:2022uhi,RBC:2023ynh,Green:2019zhh,Stokes:2018emx,Dragos:2016rtx,Shultz:2015pfa,Green:2014xba,Green:2013hja,Bulava:2011yz,Bennett:2024wda,Braun:2015axa,Bussone:2023kag}.
-Recent work has shown that a novel formalism based on the Lanczos algorithm~\cite{Lanczos:1950zz} can provide qualitative and quantitative improvements for spectroscopy including two-sided bounds on systematic errors, as well as a potential resolution to SNR problems~\cite{Wagman:2024rid}.
+Recent work has shown that a novel formalism based on the Lanczos algorithm~\cite{Lanczos:1950zz} can provide qualitative and quantitative improvements for spectroscopy including faster convergence and two-sided bounds on systematic errors, even when ESC is large.
+After filtering out spurious eigenvalues~\cite{Cullum:1981,Cullum:1985} and applying outlier-robust bootstrap-median estimators in a nested bootstrap framework, Lanczos results are more analogous to multi-state fit results than effective masses and exhibit stability of statistical estimates for large numbers of iterations~\cite{Wagman:2024rid}.